About MU Extension

 Our partnerships will expand leadership development activities, increase Missouri’s agriculture-based economy and generate positive workforce outcomes.

 Educational access and excellence

 Coordinated efforts through school outreach and educational experiences, our goal is to increase the number of high school graduates participating in postsecondary education.

 We offer in-person and online programming, publications and information in these major interest areas:

-MU Extension is a partnership of the University of Missouri campuses, Lincoln University, the people of Missouri through county extension councils, and the National Institute for Food and Agriculture of the U.S. Department of Agriculture.
+MU Extension is a partnership of the University of Missouri campuses, Lincoln University, the people of Missouri through county extension councils, and the National Institute of Food and Agriculture of the U.S. Department of Agriculture.

 MU is a land-grant university, meaning it is a part of a federally mandated mission to carry the benefits of university research beyond campus.
 Federal legislation in the 1800s provided for the donation of public land to individual states.
 Missourians chose to apply their land grants to the existing Columbia campus.
 This created two universities in one — a land-grant institution leading in research for all citizens of the state, across the nation and around the world, and an intellectual center to advance liberal arts scholarship.
 Today, through statewide offices, publications and web-based services, extension faculty in every county of Missouri continue to carry the benefits of MU research throughout the entire state.

 Select PDF link for Office of Extension and Engagement org charts: